Docomate-ai/.github/profile/README.md

 Docomate AI aims to solve this by allowing developers to effortlessly generate READMEs for their public GitHub repositories.
 There are no complex prompts or tedious forms—just paste your repo link, select the sections you want, and the README is generated in seconds.

 Another major challenge, especially for beginners exploring open-source projects, is understanding the structure of an unfamiliar codebase.
-With Docomate AI, users can chat with the codebase, ask questions, and get contextual insights, making navigation much easier.
+With Docomate AI, users can **chat with the codebase**, ask questions, and get contextual insights, making navigation much easier.

 Currently, Docomate AI achieves around 55% - 65% accuracy for small to mid-scale projects and approximately 80% - 85% accuracy for micro-scale projects (repos with 4–7 files).